apreshill/test-hugodown/content/post/draft/index.md

 ---
-title: 'Academic: the website builder for Hugo'
+title: 'This is a draft post'
 subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
 summary: Create a beautifully simple website in under 10 minutes.
 authors: